DC FanDome: Everything you need to know about the free virtual convention

 The Snyder Cut

 The DC film Justice League came out in 2017, but original director Zack Snyder stepped down during editing when his daughter died.
-Some fans were disappointed in the finished film, and have clamored to see what Snyder would've put together if he'd had free rein.
-The Snyder Cut is that film, and the teaser trailer for DC FanDome promises something will be shown from that long-awaited movie version.
+Some fans were disappointed in the finished film that was taken over by Joss Whedon, and clamored to see what Snyder would've put together if he'd had free rein.
+The Snyder Cut is that film, coming soon to HBO Max -- and the teaser trailer for DC FanDome promises a glimpse of that long-awaited version.

 The Batman